mathurin186/CKS-Study-Guide/README.md

 | Monitoring, Logging, and Runtime Security	 | 20%        |
 -----------------------------------------------------------

-Things to understand before going INTO your exam

-* Ensure that you have a mouse with you for faster COPY/PASTE actions during the exam.
-Don't count on the key commands as they are different with the Virtual Machine given to you.
-* You will NOT be able to have a browser with preorganized bookmarks.
-There will be a virtual desktop that you can access to dive into the kubernetes documentation page.
-Always, and I mean ALWAYS, ensure that when you're working with the Kube API Yaml, you copy commands and directlt/file paths from the instructions to the file.
-Don't think that in your tired state you'll be able to remember every key.
-* Speed is the key, there is no time to get lost in a question.
-Look at each question and mark the questions you think will take longer than two min to fix.
-* When you move to a new question, ensure that you IMMEDIATELY switch contexts.
-From there, read the entire question as sometimes they will provide a pre-filled out template at the very bottom of the page.
-* When editing the KubeAPI config, ensure that you make a copy first.
-This will ensure that you're prepared incase the worst happens.
-* Understand that because time is NOT on your side, you will need to cut corners for deploying/editing cluster info.
-Because of this, I encourage you to learn more Imperial Commands which you can reference the official kubernetes guide [here](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#run).

 ## Learning Path and Testing Environments
 You need to _PRACTICE!_ There is no way to pass this without getting your hands dirty.
 Because of that, here are a few:
 1. [Killercoda](/killercoda.com)